FRENCH SOUNDS FOR BEGINNERS

 a few common spellings (how it’s written in words)

-Here’s a simple 4-step method you can follow — even if you’ve never said a French word out loud before:
+Here’s a simple 4/5-step method that you can follow to make sure you are pronouncing French sounds properly— even if you’ve never said a French word out loud before:

 To begin, you’ll need a French IPA chart — one that includes: